meetks/cbrowse/README.md

 cbrowse
 =======

-Trying to learn python by writing a code browser like cscope.
+Trying to learn by writing a code browser like cscope.